 If you enjoyed this post and would like to learn more about GIS or improve your skills check out our training courses.
 If you'd like to contribute a story, tutorial or anything else, please contact us.

-Thanks for reading and if you'd like to support our content please use the flattr button below.
+Thanks for reading and if you'd like to support our content please feel free to buy us a coffee.